Alexandra Agiurgiuculese: 2021

 In 2021, she started her season by competing at the FIG Ritam Cup in Belgrade, Serbia, where she finished 1st in the all-around.
 On 7–9 May she then competed at the 2021 Baku World Cup, finishing 4th in the all-around.
 At the 2020 Olympic Games, she finished fifteenth in the qualification round for the individual all-around and did not advance to the final.

-2022-present
+2022-2023

 In 2022, just after her birthday, it was confirmed that she left her coach Špela Dragaš from ASU Udinese and moved to Desio.
+In April, she competed at World Cup Tashkent, placing 7th in all-around.
+She took 4th place at Italian Championships and won bronze medal in ribbon final.

-Agiurgiuculese was given a one-year ban in July 2023 due to missing three anti-doping test appointments; she claimed that she had forgotten to properly update her whereabouts for testing because she was fatigued from travel.
+In 2023, Agiurgiuculese competed at World Challenge Cup Portimão and ended on 7th place in all-around.
+She represented Italy at the 2023 European Championships in Baku, Azerbaijan, taking 12th place in all-around and 8th in clubs final.
+In July that year she was given a one-year due to missing three anti-doping test appointments; she claimed that she had forgotten to properly update her whereabouts for testing because she was fatigued from travel.
 The suspension meant that she could not participate in the 2024 Summer Olympics.

-She returned to gymnastics in January 2025.
+2026

+She was supposed to return to gymnastics in January 2025, but decided to extend the break from training.
+She explained this in a video published on January 15 in 2026, where she announced her comeback to competitive sport.

+In April, she competed at Italian Championships in Gold category, and won silver medal in all-around behind Margherita Fucci.
+This was a qualification step that allowed her to compete at Italian Championships in elite category.
+In June, she competed at Italian National Championships and took 4th place in all-around.